onerdna/stalker_release/README.md

   - Shizuku is required to access save files (because it's not accessible for regular apps) and it's used to launch setup service binary.
 - **Can you add verified gems/raid consumables or damage hack?**
   - No.
+- **What setup service actually does?
+I'm concerned about running high-privelleged compiled binaries.**
+  - The only purpose of setup service is to tamper your user id from the game's process.
+After doing so, it will automatically close itself (or after two minutes of inactivity).
+User ID is different for each device and it's just a random string that does not contain any information about your device.
+I won't share the process of acquiring the ID here because it's the only possible way of doing that, so it can be patched easily by the developers if they know.

 ## 📦 About This Repository